New pension rules

 In the current pension system, younger pension accruors contribute to the pension accrual of their older colleagues.
 In the new pension scheme, the same premium is available for every pension accruor.
 Middle-aged pensioners are too young to have benefited maximally from young people contributing part of their pension accrual in the current system and too old to benefit from the equal contribution for everyone in the new system.

 That is why members who are now in the middle age bracket and are still accruing a pension with Philips Pensioenfonds might find themselves in a less favourable situation when the new pensionrules are adopted.
-It will need to be considered whether this group will be disadvantaged, and whether that will then need to be compensated.
-This will have to be initiated by the employers and unions.

 That is correct.
-Under the new system, you will accrue a personal pension capital that is invested.
+Under the new system, you will have a personal pension capital that is invested.
 The value of your pension capital will fluctuate over time.
 You will be able to see how much pension capital you have at a particular moment.
 You will also be able to see what developments have affected it, either increasing its value (contributions and investment gains, for example) or decreasing its value (such as benefits that you have drawn or investment losses).

 How much pension you can draw from your pension capital after you retire will not be predetermined: instead, it will depend on factors such as future investment yields and the interest rates when you retire.
 Those yields will depend on your age: while you are young, more of your pension capital will be invested in equities (shares) and its value will fluctuate more strongly than when you are older and it is invested more conservatively.